|

 a) Guide field, for polarized neutron beam operation.

 d) Horizontal beam focusing.
-Without collimators, there will be an option where the beam will be converging horizontally (and vertically, of course) onto the sample, with a maximum sample size of 2.5 cm 5 cm high.
-This is a "pie-shaped" shielding plug in order to achieve the desirable low instrumental background.
-Changes in collimation will be partially automated, and can be accomplished without the need to remove the sample and environmental system from the sample position.
+Without collimators, there is an option where the beam is converging horizontally (and vertically, of course) onto the sample, with a maximum sample size of 2.5 cm 5 cm high.
+This is a "pie-shaped" tungsten shielding plug and mask in order to achieve the desirable low instrumental background.
+Changes in collimation are partially automated, and can be accomplished without the need to remove the sample and environmental system from the sample position.

 e) Beam limiters.
-At least two pairs, one on the monochromator side (which may double as a beam shutter), and one on the sample side.
-These will move symmetrically about the nominal beam center both horizontally and vertically.
+At least two pairs, one on the monochromator side and one on the sample side.
+These move symmetrically about the nominal beam center both horizontally and vertically.

 f) Sample flux monitor.